61% of men and 51% of women experience a traumatic event.

-Since your teenager is mentally matured, they could identify the mental problems they’re facing.
+Since your teenager is mentally mature, they could identify the mental problems they’re facing.

-Oftentimes, these problems may go undetected, especially if they’re not expressing themselves.
+These problems often go undetected, especially if they’re not expressing themselves.

 While the advice is not to interfere unless your teenager wants to discuss their problems, there comes a time when you need to step in.